pachterlab/fastQpick/README.md

 ## Features

-- Time efficient - streams through the fastq and writes output in batches - generates a full-size (fraction=1, with replacement) bootstrap replicate of a 500M-read FASTQ in ~31 minutes in standard mode and ~22 minutes in single-pass mode (see [Benchmark](#benchmark) below).
+- Time efficient - streams through the fastq and writes output in batches - generates a full-size (fraction=1, with replacement) bootstrap replicate of a 500M-read FASTQ in ~31 minutes with ~0.61 GB of peak memory in the default mode and ~22 minutes with ~0.15 GB in single-pass mode (see [Benchmark](#benchmark) below).
-- Memory efficient - the occurrence vector is sized to the largest per-read count actually drawn (one byte per read in the common case) and filled block by block, so neither the array of sampled indices nor a length-n counting temporary is ever materialized.
+- Memory efficient - when fewer than 1% of the reads are sampled, the sampled indices are stored in a hash-based counter; otherwise the occurrence vector is sized to the largest per-read count actually drawn (one byte per read in the common case) and filled block by block, so neither the array of sampled indices nor a length-n counting temporary is ever materialized.
 - Optional out-of-bag output (`--oob`) and multiplicity-tagged, duplicate-free output (`--collapse-duplicates`).
-- Single-threaded by design where it matters: fastQpick never calls BLAS, so on import it pins the OpenBLAS pool bundled with numpy to one thread (`OPENBLAS_NUM_THREADS=1`, unless already set), which otherwise starts one busy-waiting thread per core in every process.
+- No idle BLAS threads: fastQpick never calls BLAS, so on import it pins the OpenBLAS pool bundled with numpy to one thread (`OPENBLAS_NUM_THREADS=1`, unless already set), which otherwise starts one busy-waiting thread per core in every process.
 - Gzip-compressed output by default, using the ISA-L-accelerated [`isal`](https://github.com/pycompression/python-isal) library to keep compression from bottlenecking the write pass.
 Pass `--disable-gzip` (CLI) or `disable_gzip=True` (Python API) to write plain FASTQ instead.

 ---